xbucchiotty/test_with_scalatest/README.md

 # DSL with Scala

 ## Objective
-What is the value of a program relative to?
+What is the value of a program mostly relative to?
 It's Domain!
 So, let's make it be valuable.

 How can we use **Scala syntax** to create a **DSL** (*Domain Specific Language*)?
 We'll also see that Scala is well suited for **BDD** (*Behavior Driven Development*) and **DDD** (*Domain Driven Design*).